xbeat/Machine-Learning/README.md

 Python's memory management is automatic, but understanding its intricacies can help optimize your code.
 This presentation will cover profiling techniques and optimization strategies to help you master memory management in Python.

+## Top 10 Ensemble Methods in Data Science

+Ensemble Methods in Data Science

+Ensemble methods in data science combine multiple models to improve prediction accuracy and reduce errors.
+These techniques leverage the strengths of various algorithms to create a more robust and reliable model.
+By aggregating the predictions of multiple models, ensemble methods can often outperform individual models, making them a powerful tool in a data scientist's arsenal.

 ## Discrete Probability Distributions in Python

 Introduction to Discrete Distributions